owingsbj/MySynth/README.md

 # MySynth
 Common Android Synthesizer Framework

+** Warning: I'm still reworking this project to be a good framework for building synthesizers.
+In particular, the interfaces to MySynth and AbstractInstrument may change in the coming weeks. **

 Use MySynth to create your own Android music synthesizer app.
 All of the JNI for using either OpenSL or AAudio is provided.
 All you need to do is implement a subclass of AbstractInstrument and then create and control the synthesizer using the MySynth class.
 See the [MySynth wiki](https://github.com/owingsbj/MySynth/wiki) for more details.